hectorqlucero/ls/README.md

 ## Overview

-The **ls** template generates a Clojure web application with a modular handler/view/model structure, automatic CRUD, dashboard, and report scaffolding, and seamless database integration.
+The **ls** template generates a Clojure web app with a modular handler/view/model structure, automatic CRUD, dashboard, and report scaffolding, and seamless DB integration.
 The generated code is idiomatic, extensible, and ready for production.

 ---